clicon/clixon/datastore/README.md

 The Clixon datastore is a stand-alone XML based datastore used by Clixon.
 The idea is to be able to use different datastores.
-There is currently a Key-value plugin based on qdbm and a plain text-file datastore.
+There is currently a key-value plugin based on qdbm and a plain text-file datastore.

 The datastore is primarily designed to be used by Clixon but can be used separately.

-See datastore_client.c for an example of how to use a datastore plugin for other applications
+A datastore is a dynamic plugin that is loaded at runtime with a well-defined API.
+This means it is possible to create your own datastore and plug it in a Clixon backend at runtime.

-## The functional API
+### The functional API
 ```
 int xmldb_plugin_load(clicon_handle h, char *filename);
 int xmldb_plugin_unload(clicon_handle h);